Exploration geochemistry data

 How to get the data

-You can order a DVD with statewide digital geochemical data from us or you can download the data from QDEX Data.
+You can order a DVD with statewide digital geochemical data from us or you can download the data from the GSQ Open Data Portal.

 (A data management program, Explorer 3, is distributed with the data.
 It is read-only with reporting and export options, but does not allow edits, deletions or additions.
 Inaccessible query functions in the cut-down version of Explorer 3 are greyed out.
 Explorer 3 is written in Visual Basic using a comprehensive data structure for Microsoft Access, SQL Server, Oracle and other ODBC compatible databases.
 The database also contains ASCII and MapInfo table formats.)